immortalinfo/BATTERY-MONITORING-SYSTEM/README.md

 # BATTERY-MONITORING-SYSTEM
 code on how sensors measure the parameters like voltage, current, and temperature
-# ESP32 IoT Energy Monitoring System

 This project uses an ESP32 microcontroller, a DHT11 sensor, and an ACS712 current sensor to monitor voltage, current, and temperature.
-The data is sent to ThingSpeak for visualization, and a buzzer alert is triggered when thresholds are exceeded.
+The data is sent to ThingSpeak for visualization, and a buzzer alerts when thresholds are exceeded.

 ---